ly774508966/UnityEngineEx/README.md

 		}
 	}

-list of objects can be decomposed also. `Decompose` handles list creation by itself.
+list of objects can be decomposed also. `Dissolve` handles list creation by itself.

 	public class Page : MonoBehaviour